dustinwicker/dustinwicker.github.io/_posts/2020-08-07-baseball-sixty-game-analysis.md

 * Division team information
 * Full team names

 The various pieces of data were stored in dictionaries and lists.
 After performing some cleaning and manipulation, the pieces of data were combined into a MultiIndex DataFrame.
+Useful elements were extracted from the DataFrame to determine whether or not this sixty game season and expanded playoff format would produce the appropriate playoff teams compared to past seasons.
+Through intricate data analysis and multiple rounds of creating data visualizations, the two